BeatriceStanila/LearningNotes-Hub/HeadFirstOfSoftwareArchitecture/Chapter2-ArchitecturalCharacteristics.md

 - synergistic: you often cannot choose one architectural characteristic without considering how it may affect others.

 - overabundant: possible architectural characteristics are extraordinarily abundant, and new ones appear all the time; for example, a few years ago there was no such thing as on-demand elasticity via a cloud provider

+---

+## Explicit vs Implicit

+**Explicit** architectural characteristics are specified in the requirements for the application.
+- we must support hundreds of users

+**Implicit** architectural characteristics are factors that influence an architect’s decisions but aren’t explicitly called out in the requirements.
+- we need to protect the privacy of users

+- architects should pay attention to the application’s internal structure as developers create it, to ensure that sloppy coding and other deficiencies don’t degrade the longevity of the application.

+## Zoo "-ilities"

+1. **Process architectural characteristics** - where the software development process intersects with software architecture.

+- _agility_ (_modularity_, _testability_, _deployability_, and others)- facilitates and enables agile software development practices.
+- _modularity_ - the degree to which the software is composed of discrete components; affects how architects partition behaviour and organize loigcal building blocks.
+- _testability_  refers to testing at development time (unit testing) rather than formal quality assurance.
+- _deployability_ - how easy and efficient it is to deploy the software system.
+- _extensibility_ - how easy it is for developers to extend the system.
+This may encompass architectural structure, engineering practices, internal design, and governance.
+- _decouple-ability (coupling)_ - describes how parts of the system are joined together.
+Some architectures define how to _decouple_  parts in specific ways to achieve certain benefits;